varigence/docs/bimlflex/user-guide/deployment-guide.md

 Define project parameters and connection expressions for all relevant connections in the BimlStudio solution.

 There are many ways of maintaining the connection strings and required configurations in SSIS and SQL Server.
 BimlStudio provides several easy ways to manage and maintain whatever is chosen for an environment.
 For this demo, deployment is done to the catalog and a Catalog environment variable is used to define the connection string.
-For the parameterised connection string to be available in the generated SSIS project it first needs to be defined through an Extension Point.
-The approach needs one Extension Point for the Project parameter and one for the connection string parameterisation.
+For the parameterized connection string to be available in the generated SSIS project it first needs to be defined through an Extension Point.
+The approach needs one Extension Point for the Project parameter and one for the connection string parameterization.

 ![Project Parameter Code](images/bimlflex-ss-v5-extension-points-create-project-parameter-code.png "Project Parameter Code")